 - Round buttons tend to perform better than those with square edges (Unbounce)

 Want to learn more?
 Check out Optimizely’s breakdown of the CRAFT strategy for creating email CTAs.

 4. Don’t be afraid of simplicity.

 In this age of content shock and overflowing inboxes, it’s important to not overwhelm your audience with too much information right away.
-Your initial webinar invitation should only include the essential information so they can decide whether or not they will attend.
+Test out webinar invitations that include only the essential information, so they can decide whether or not they will attend.